DigitalOceanPHP/Client/README.md

 ## Contributing

-Not all endpoints of the API are implemented yet.
-We will gladly review and accept pull requests, in accordance with our [contribution guidelines](.github/CONTRIBUTING.md)!
+We will gladly receive issue reports and review and accept pull requests, in accordance with our [code of conduct](.github/CODE_OF_CONDUCT.md) and [contribution guidelines](.github/CONTRIBUTING.md)!

 ```
 $ make install